kayg04/dotfiles/README.md

 <del>I tried using ungoogled chromium for dirty web apps but</del>
 <del>recently, on Arch Linux, `libjsoncpp` got an update and</del>
-<del>broke chromium which isn't as regularly built as the</del>
+<del>broke chromium which isn&rsquo;t as regularly built as the</del>
 <del>upstream binaries.
 So though, clipboard interaction was a</del>
 <del>sweet feature to have, I can let it go for relatively good</del>
 <del>stability.</del>

 Ungoogled Chromium works again!

-Although things work fine with UC, I'm unsure if Chromium profiles actually provide a *temporary-container* sort of isolation.
+Although things work fine with UC, I&rsquo;m unsure if Chromium profiles actually provide a *temporary-container* sort of isolation.
 I say this because tabs on different profiles show up as normal tabs in the task manager which would mean